Rowan Buckley PsyD, PhDc

 • Psychotherapy for concerns of anxiety, depression, adjustment/life transitions, or trauma

 • Rehab Psychology, where I am one of a handful of rehab psychologists in the state.
+I maybe one of even fewer rehab psychologists working only in the community.
+I am available directly to clients who are not in-patient in hospitals.

 There are a lot of reasons to want to talk to someone